 Welcome

-In the Golden Age of Civilizations, achieving success requires a balance between economic expansion, military strength, and technological development.
+In the Power of Planets - Earth, achieving success requires a balance between economic expansion, military strength, and technological development.
 Once technological progress has brought you into the space age, you may launch a spacecraft and the first civilization whose launch it wins.
-Because of the game is time-based, the game will end after two weeks if no spacecraft have yet been launched, the surviving civilizations are then rated, and the one with the highest overall score is the winner.
+Because of the game is time-based, the game will end after 4 months if no spacecraft have yet been launched, the surviving civilizations are then rated, and the one with the highest overall score is the winner.

-The ruleset of the Golden Age of Civilizations is derived from the FreeCiv's default ruleset but it was devised to support time-based instead of turn-based strategy; and it is supports the MMO gameplay where you compete against hundreds and sometimes thousands opponents to found cities and use them to support a military, and finally to complete an empire that survives all encounters with its neighbors to emerge victorious.
+The ruleset of the Power of Planets - Earth is derived from the FreeCiv's default ruleset but it was devised to support time-based instead of turn-based strategy; and it is supports the MMO gameplay where you compete against hundreds and sometimes thousands opponents to found cities and use them to support a military, and finally to complete an empire that survives all encounters with its neighbors to emerge victorious.
 Each opponent is human player, not controlled by the computer!

-The Golden Age of Civilizations is an open source time-based MMO strategy game, mostly based on the FreeCiv.
+The Power of Planets - Earth is an open source time-based MMO strategy game, mostly based on the FreeCiv.
 Though the game is played in time and through weeks, at the beginning of each units are assigned movement time, which are spent as they move and act.
 Using up the movement time early may leave a unit without the ability to respond if an opponent approaches later.
 The units cannot carry extra movement time into the next hours or days, every units has a limit of accumulation of time.

-In Golden Age of Civilizations you compete against thousands opponents to found cities and use them to support a military, and finally to complete an empire that survives all encounters with its neighbors to emerge victorious.
+In Power of Planets - Earth you compete against thousands opponents to found cities and use them to support a military, and finally to complete an empire that survives all encounters with its neighboors to emerge victorious.
 Each opponent is an another human player as you, not controlled by the computer.
 All players begin with six units on a small continent: two Explorer, one Warriors, one Workers and two Settlers unit -- and race to expand outward from those humble beginnings.

 Most of your map will be blank when the game begins, your units travel and discover the oceans and continents of the world.
 Note that your map is only the record of the terrain and cities your last encountered in an area -- you will not learn about changes in an area until your units visit again, nor can you observe the movement of enemy units that are out of sight of your units and cities.